Paul Householder

-Paul Wesley Householder (born September 4, 1958) is a retired American professional baseball right fielder.
+Paul Wesley Householder (born September 4, 1958) is an American former professional baseball right fielder.
 He played during eight seasons at the major league level with the Cincinnati Reds, St. Louis Cardinals, Milwaukee Brewers, and Houston Astros of Major League Baseball (MLB).

 Early years

 Householder was born on September 4, 1958, in Columbus, Ohio.

 Playing career

 Minor leagues

 He was drafted by the Reds in the 2nd round of the 1976 amateur draft from North Haven High School.